New here? Start with the Reader’s Guide for orientation, structure, and recommended reading paths.

 Author

-Independent researcher applying constraint-based reasoning to the philosophy of mind.
-Approaches these questions as a practitioner and long-term contemplative rather than as an academic theorist — with an emphasis on disciplined reasoning, epistemic integrity, and lived applicability.
+Technology executive with a background in physics, computer science, and contemplative practice.
+Independent researcher applying constraint-based reasoning to the philosophy of mind — with an emphasis on disciplined reasoning, epistemic integrity, and lived applicability.

 Authorship Note